typst/typst/README.md

 typst --watch file.typ
 ```

-If you prefer an integrated IDE-like experience, you can also check out the
+If you prefer an integrated IDE-like experience with autocompletion and instant
-[Typst web app][app], which is currently in public beta.
+preview, you can also check out the [Typst web app][app], which is currently in
+public beta.

 ## Build from source
 To build Typst yourself, you need to have the [latest stable Rust][rust]